CPAP Machine Noise Comparison

 To give a true indication of the noise factor comparison in the bedroom, all devices in this experiment were automatic, set with a minimum pressure of 6cm and a maximum pressure of 20cm.
 Each participant used their own mask with each device and each device had to be placed in the same spot in the bedroom.
 Each device was tested for 2 consecutive nights before moving on to the next device.

 Disclaimer* The below bedroom noise rating figures shown here are a guide only and purely based on the personal opinions of those who participated in the experiment.
 The mask / device / pressure setting combinations used may vary results.
-If you're unsure, we recommend hiring a device from CPAP Direct before making a purchasing decision.
+If you're unsure, we recommend trialling a device from CPAP Direct before making a purchasing decision.

 Bedroom Noise Rating